Diagnosing Graves' Disease in Children

 Many children with Graves' disease have a family history of the condition.
 The disease is more common in girls and in children with other autoimmune disorders, such as lupus, type 1 diabetes, and celiac disease.
 The condition can arise at any point during childhood but is most likely to begin in adolescence.

-Endocrinologists at Hassenfeld Children’s Hospital of New York at NYU Langone—specialists in treating conditions involving endocrine glands, such as the thyroid, and the hormones they produce—consider a number of factors when diagnosing Graves’ disease.
+Endocrinologists at Hassenfeld Children’s Hospital at NYU Langone—specialists in treating conditions involving endocrine glands, such as the thyroid, and the hormones they produce—consider a number of factors when diagnosing Graves’ disease.

 Signs and Symptoms

 Overproduction of thyroid hormones can cause an enlargement of the thyroid, called goiter, which makes the gland visible in the neck.
 It can also affect the eyes, causing bulging, light sensitivity, and irritation.
 Teenage girls may have lighter and less frequent menstrual periods.

 Hyperthyroidism causes the metabolism to speed up, which can lead to other, sometimes serious, conditions.
 Children with Graves' disease may have high blood pressure, or hypertension; a rapid or irregular heartbeat, also known as arrhythmia; and a tremor, or shakiness, in the hands.
 They often lose weight, despite being hungry and eating more than usual, and have more frequent bowel movements or diarrhea.
 Many children with this condition have increased sensitivity to heat, causing excess sweating.
 They may also have difficulty concentrating, restlessness, fatigue, or anxiety, which can sometimes be mistaken for conditions such as attention deficit hyperactivity disorder or anxiety disorders.
 Over time, rapid metabolism caused by Graves' disease can lead to growth problems.

 Our specialists use the following tests to make a diagnosis.